kcmv/colabo/website/colabo.space/COLABO.SPACE.md

 **Colabo.Space** is socio-technologically augmented prototype of the Collective Mind.
 The ***Collective Mind*** is both a concept and a hope.
-The ***hope*** is that a community, a society, or the humanity as a whole can naturally ***co-evolve*** and achieve a higher level of knowledge, coordination, decision-, and action-making and higher level of consciousness after all.
+The ***hope*** is that a community, a society, or the humanity as a whole can naturally ***co-evolve*** and achieve a higher level of knowledge, coordination, decision- and action-making, and, ultimately, higher level of consciousness.

-Co-evolution addresses ***trans-discipline***: society, inter-relationships, social, technical, democratic, geographical, racial, religious, psychological, scientific, artistic, and many other *"disciplines"*.
+Co-evolution addresses a ***trans-domain***, which spans over society, inter-relationships, as well as social, technical, democratic, geographical, racial, religious, psychological, scientific, artistic, and many other "*domains*" or fields of inquiry.

 <img alt='colabo-logo-url' src='http://colabo.space/images/colabo-logo.png' width='15%'>